jordanbarkley/19XX/STYLE.md

 ```

 ## Section IV: Bass Defines (C Header Guards)
-It is possible to test if a bass define has been declared or not by using this special syntax: *{defined name}*.
-19XX developer will take advantage of this feature to avoid including a source file multiple times.
+It is possible to test if a bass define has been declared or not by using this special syntax: `{defined name}`.
+19XX developers will take advantage of this feature to avoid including a source file multiple times.

 **Example Header Guard**
 ```